Statewide Policy on Police Use of Force

 - Try to establish communication, even if through a closed door.

-- Officers should determine whether or not the person poses a risk to themselves or others.
-If the answer is yes, a plan should be made to take the person into protective custody.
-If the answer is no, the officer should consider making referrals to available resources or asking community resources to follow up with the subject.
+- Officers should determine whether there are reasonable grounds to believe that the person is a person in need of treatment and presents an immediate risk of serious injury to self or others if not restrained.
+If yes, the officer should consider taking the person into temporary custody and apply to the court, without delay, for a warrant for emergency examination.
+If no, the officer should consider making referrals to available resources or asking community resources to follow up with the subject.

 WARRANTLESS ENTRY –CONSIDERATIONS